DedZago/StatisticalProcessMonitoring.jl/README.md

 ## Package Features

-This package provides a number of univariate and multivariate control charts, as well as control charts for monitoring partially-observed processes, profiles, and support for multi-chart designs.
+This package implements a number of univariate and multivariate control charts, as well as control charts for monitoring partially-observed processes, profiles, and support for multi-chart designs.

 Various type of control limits are implemented, with dedicated algorithms for estimating their values based on common metrics such as in-control average run length and in-control run length quantiles.